axgoujon/convex_ridge_regularizers/tutorial/README.md

 In this folder we show how to deploy trained CRR-NNs to solve inverse problems.
 # Solving Inverse Problems with CRR-NNs
-The repository contains the pretrained convex-ridge regularizers (CRR-NNs) corresponding to [preprint](https://arxiv.org/pdf/2211.12461.pdf).
+The repository contains the pretrained convex-ridge regularizers (CRR-NNs) corresponding to [paper](https://ieeexplore.ieee.org/document/10223264) (or [open access version](https://arxiv.org/pdf/2211.12461.pdf)).

 The details given hereafter are illustrated in the notebnook [howto.ipynb](https://github.com/axgoujon/convex_ridge_regularizers/blob/main/howto.ipynb).